 Toggle: English / Spanish

-Bleeding time is a blood test that looks at how fast small blood vessels in the skin close to stop you from bleeding.
+Bleeding time is a medical test that measures how fast small blood vessels in the skin stop bleeding.

 A blood pressure cuff is inflated around your upper arm.
 While the cuff is on your arm, the health care provider makes two small cuts on the lower arm.
 They are just deep enough to cause a tiny amount of bleeding.